-In my previous post on this topic, I ran out of time (and word count) to cover all the topics I wanted to share.
+In my previous post on things I have learned since I started my sewing blog in 2014, I ran out of time (and word count) to cover all the topics I wanted to share.
 I previously covered my experiences with setting up the blog and WordPress, choosing your look & feel, logos & design and blog planning.

 Good pictures are a massive component of a craft blog, as you want to show the world what you have made, and in the best possible light at that.
 When I started the blog, that was one of my main concerns and to be honest, my main stress.